 Today, physicians and patients alike understand that natural environments can interact with the central nervous system to reduce stress responses, which can favorably influence the outcome of diseases that are characterized by an over activation of the stress response.

-The Healing Garden will be located just outside the doors of the Reiman Center for Cancer Care and wrapping around the Healing Chapel.
+The future We Energies Foundation Healing Garden will be located just outside the doors of the Reiman Center for Cancer Care and wrapping around the Healing Chapel.

-Founder naming rights are available for $500,000.
+Several sponsorships are available for various aspects of the Healing Garden.
 To learn how you or your organization can help, click below.

 “The Japanese pastime of forest bathing has a number of purported and proven benefits with regards to; health, immunity, and stress reduction.
 I am thrilled that our patients will have ready access to the Conservancy for Healing and Heritage giving them, and the community at-large, an opportunity to enjoy the restorative benefits of nature.
 Coupled with the Healing Chapel and Healing Garden at our site, I envision a setting where each of mind, body, and spirit can be enhanced and lifted simultaneously.”